Mary Ajami: Later years

+In 1940, she taught in Iraq, with a notable student being the poet Nazik Al-Malaika.
+In 1947, her poem "The Peasant's Hope" won first prize on BBC radio in London.
 Ajami's successful career was tempered by elements of tragedy in her personal life.
 For many years, she longed to continue her studies abroad, but her father's death and the outbreak of war prevented her from doing so.
 Ajami was somewhat of an anomaly for her time, and, like her peer May Ziadeh, Ajami never married.
-She died on December 25, 1965, and was buried in the St. George Greek Orthodox Church in Damascus’ Bab Sharqi neighborhood.
+She died on 25 December 1965, and was buried in the St. George Greek Orthodox Church in Damascus’ Bab Sharqi neighborhood.